 A course designed for the beginning basketball player.
 Fundamental skills, basic offensive and defensive strategies, and basic rules are taught.
-Offered periodically.
+Fall and Spring.

 KNES 1104 (1-1-0) Soccer

 A course to familiarize students with the rules, fundamentals, strategies, and health benefits of soccer.
 Spring.